Man appears in court accused of 1976 murder of Renee MacRae and son Andrew

 William MacDowell, of Penrith, went on trial at the High Court in Inverness on Tuesday.

-The man accused of murdering Renee MacRae and their son more than 45 years ago has said her estranged husband, along with others, was responsible for the crime, a court has heard.
+A man accused of murdering a woman and their three-year-old son more than 45 years ago claims her estranged husband, along with others, was responsible for the crime, a court has heard.

-William MacDowell, of Penrith, went on trial at the High Court in Inverness on Tuesday where he is accused of killing the 36-year-old and their son Andrew, three, in November 1976.
+William MacDowell, of Penrith, went on trial at the High Court in Inverness on Tuesday, where he is accused of killing his son Andrew MacRae and the child’s 36-year-old mother Renee MacRae in November 1976.

 Represented by Murray Macara KC, the court was told the 80-year-old denies the charges against him and has lodged a special defence of incrimination and alibi.

+The defence claims that Mrs MacRae’s husband Gordon MacRae, whom she was separated from, committed the offences together with persons unknown.

-The jury of seven men and eight women were told he was not at the scene of the alleged murder on November 12 1976, and that he spent the night at home.
+The jury of seven men and eight women were told MacDowell was not at the scene of the alleged murder on November 12 1976 and that he spent the night at home.

-The defence claims that Ms MacRae’s husband Gordon MacRae, whom she was separated from, committed the offences together with persons unknown.
+The court was told he was at his work, Hugh Macrae Builders Limited in the city, and when he left that evening he went to the Mercury Motor Inn, where he was with James MacBeath, Hamilton Young and John Davenport.

 He is also charged with disposing of their bodies and belongings by means unknown.